2026 NBA draft

 -

-No. 1 prospect on my 2026 draft board, and it starts with his efficiency.
+Was No. 1 prospect on my 2026 draft board, But injury questions are real now.
+Regardless, it starts with his efficiency.
 He already has a complete three-level scoring package; elite touch around the rim, a real mid-range bag, and a three-point shot he takes with the type of confidence only special scorers have.
 Everything looks clean coming off his hand.
 His pace of play both on and off the ball is high-level, and he consistently makes the right decision within the flow of the offense.
 Ball handling is smooth and functional.
 Defensively, the motor isn’t elite yet, but it’s far from a concern, he makes those instinctive steals and blocks only top prospects make.
 With NBA structure, his defensive engagement should rise.
-Overall, he’s the most complete and efficient offensive player in the class and my firm No. 1.

 -